kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

 ### Multiple Files

-This small example will demonstract creating one Mindmaps graph from three CSV data files using the templating language.
+This small example will demonstrate creating one graph from three CSV data files using the templating language.

 To start, we define the three data files.
 Each file needs a template that to tell the Migrator how to deal with the data in each row.